 What Is An Emergency Guardianship?
 When Is One Necessary In Indiana?
 Emergency guardianship, also known as a “Temporary Guardianship” in the Indiana statutes, is used in extreme situations where the usual safeguards required for a full guardianship cannot be followed due to the urgency of the circumstances.
+It should be considered a rare course of action; however, some attorneys resort to it as a quick way to get their client’s foot in the door of guardianship to take some sought-after immediate action.
 Typically, when pursuing a guardianship, various procedures, such as notifying all relevant parties, obtaining consent, and providing medical reports, are mandatory.
-However, in emergency situations—where there is an imminent threat to the financial or physical health or safety of the person at risk—these requirements may be temporarily bypassed.
-If the situation is too critical to wait for the full guardianship process, a sworn petition can be filed with the court to request the immediate appointment of a temporary guardian.
-This allows for swift…Read More
+However, in emergency situations—where there is an imminent threat to the financial or physical health or safety of the person at risk—these requirements may be temporarily bypassed.…Read More

 How Much Time And Commitment Does Guardianship Involve?
 This is probably the most important question you can ask yourself before agreeing to become a guardian.
 The time and commitment required for guardianship vary significantly depending on the specific circumstances.
 For a minor, guardianship involves duties similar to those of a parent, depending on the child's age and needs.For an incapacitated adult, the level of commitment depends on whether the individual lives in an institution or with the guardian, and the severity of their condition.
 In any case, guardians are responsible for the physical care of the person, either directly or by hiring help, and must manage financial matters meticulously.
 This includes maintaining separate financial accounts, tracking expenditures, and regularly consulting with an attorney to ensure compliance with court requirements.
 What…Read More